 ProjectManager is award-winning software that organizes your tasks, teams and projects without the hassles.
 It provides you with the security you demand to safeguard your data, such as two-factor authentication and single sign-on.
 There are multiple project views that share data to keep everyone on the same page and working with the tools they prefer.

-If you’re using Smartsheet or interested in it, then you want a spreadsheet and we have our project sheet view.
+If you’re using Smartsheet or are interested in it, then you want a spreadsheet and we have our project sheet view.
 Here you can see your project in customizable columns and rows laid out clearly and simply on a grid.
 Use one of our industry-specific templates to start, or import your spreadsheet and all your data shows up as you formatted it.
 You can set tasks, subtasks, dependencies and more.

-The project sheet view is just like our Gantt chart view, which has all the same functionality with the addition of a visual timeline, where dependent tasks are linked to avoid bottlenecks, milestones are set to break up larger projects into more manageable bits and you can instantly calculate the critical path and set a baseline to compare your actual progress when you execute the project.
+The project sheet view is just like our Gantt chart view, which has all the same functionality with the addition of a visual timeline, where dependent tasks are linked to avoiding bottlenecks, milestones are set to break up larger projects into more manageable bits and you can instantly calculate the critical path and set a baseline to compare your actual progress when you execute the project.

 Agile and hybrid teams get all the functionality they want on our kanban board view.
 They can manage their backlog and plan sprints together.
-Managers get transparency into their work and can quickly reallocate resources to meet their capacity and keep the workflow running smooth.
+Managers get transparency into their work and can quickly reallocate resources to meet their capacity and keep the workflow running smoothly.

 Our cloud-based tool makes it easier for teams to work more productively together.
 They can comment at the task level, tag other team members to bring them into the conversation, attach files and more.
 Managers can describe the task, set deadlines and tags.
 As teams update their statuses that data is instantly fed into our tool helping managers make more informed decisions.

-Unlike Smartsheet, we have budget, resource management and time tracking tools embedded in our software.
+Unlike Smartsheet, we have budget, resource management and time-tracking tools embedded in our software.
 Create budgets, balance your team’s workload and track nonhuman resources.
 Use secure timesheets to streamline the payroll process and track the time your team is spending on their tasks, which also helps with scheduling.
 Smartsheet doesn’t have any of these functionalities.

-ProjectManager.com does everything Smartsheet does and more for less.
+ProjectManager does everything Smartsheet does and more for less.
 Plan, monitor and report on your project while giving your team a collaborative platform to work better together.
 Get all this and the security to keep your data safe.
 Join the tens of thousands of teams who have already used our tool to run successful projects for organizations such as NASA, the Postal Service and the Bank of America.
 Try the software for free today.